Security & Pen Tests

 The security of a product (backend, iOS and Android app) can be evaluated with penetration tests (often done by specialized companies).
 Android apps are already protected by the Android Sandbox and critical operations like authentication, authorization and content storage should be done in a secure backend, so critical findings in apps are rare.
 However pen tests will usually produce common findings, that are the same for most apps.

-Management or legal might treat these common findings like a checklist, where everything must be implemented, because they are unsure of the costs and benefits and err on the side of safety.
+Management or legal might treat these common findings like a checklist, where everything must be implemented, because they are unsure of the costs and benefits and err on the side of safety or the feeling of security.
 Instead advise them on a case by case basis.

 Links: